SunPower buys U.S. rival SolarWorld to head off Trump tariffs

 SunPower is based in San Jose, California but most of its manufacturing is in the Philippines and Mexico.
 The company had lobbied heavily against the solar trade case brought last year by U.S. manufacturers, including SolarWorld, which said they could not compete with a flood of cheap imports.

 The deal is a win for the Trump administration’s efforts to revive U.S. solar manufacturing through the tariffs.
 SunPower will manufacture its cheaper “P-series” panels, which more directly compete with Chinese products, at the SolarWorld factory in Hillsboro, Oregon, it said.
+It will also make SolarWorld’s legacy products.

+“This is great news for the hundreds of Americans working at SolarWorld’s factory in Oregon and is further proof that the president’s trade policies are bringing investment back to the United States,” White House Deputy Press Secretary Lindsay Walters said in an emailed statement.

 The announcement comes as SunPower is seeking an exemption from tariffs on its higher-priced, more efficient panels manufactured overseas.
 It has argued to the U.S. Trade Representative, which will make a decision on exemptions in the coming weeks, that those products should be excluded because there is no U.S. competitor that makes a similar product.